mm80843/T3.5/docs/Benef/PBN__Benef_576.md

 # __Improved healthcare infrastructure__

-## Name of the Benefit

-Increased capacity for critical care treatment

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in healthcare infrastructure by improving asset value and attracting more patients.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_629.md)